sanskritick/matomo-tracker/README.md

 ## About

-The `sanskritick\matomo-tracker` Laravel package is a wrapper for the `matomo\matomo-php-tracker`.
+The `sanskritick/matomo-tracker` Laravel package is a wrapper for the `matomo/matomo-php-tracker`.
 The Matomo php tracker allows serverside tracking.

 ## Features